libusb/libusb/_README.txt

 o WDK/DDK:
   - The following is an example of a sources files that you can use to compile a libusb 1.0 based console application.
-In this sample ..\libusb\ is the directory where you would have copied libusb.h, stdint.h as well as the relevant libusb-1.0.lib
+In this sample ..\libusb\ is the directory where you would have copied libusb.h as well as the relevant libusb-1.0.lib

 	TARGETNAME=your_app
 	TARGETTYPE=PROGRAM